WEBcodeX1/x0/doc/logic-objects.rst

 Control-Logic defining Objects
 ==============================

-The following Object-Types ... .
+The following Object-Types can be used to communicate among each other and with the backend.

 * ServiceConnector
 * Button